sigseg5/python-telegram-bot-docker-heroku-template/README.md

-# python-telegram-bot-docker-heroku-template
+# Python Telegram bot template for run it locally, run in Docker directly or deploy it on Heroku by Heroku Container Registry
-Python telegram bot template to run it locally, run in Docker directly or deploy it on Heroku by Heroku Container Registry
+This is a Python telegram bot template for run it locally, run in Docker directly or deploy it on Heroku by Heroku Container Registry

 ## Requirements
 * Telegram account